The Trip (2010 film)

 The Trip is a 2010 British comedy film directed by Michael Winterbottom.
 It is the first installment of Winterbottom's film adaptations of the TV series The Trip.
-The film stars Steve Coogan and Rob Brydon.
+The film stars Steve Coogan and Rob Brydon as fictional versions of themselves.
+Steve is asked by The Observer to tour the UK's finest restaurants, and when his girlfriend backs out on joining him, he is forced to go with his best friend, Rob.
+The film is largely improvised.